gvwilson/thirdbit/src/fiction/in-heck/index.md

 in an uneven staccato.
 People exchanged looks and followed her.

-Gumption wathced Maddy run off without a backward glance.
+Gumption watched Maddy run off without a backward glance.
 He took one step after her,
 swore,
 and fell in behind the crowd instead.